 The promising early clinical data from gene therapies for rare diseases has seen a resurgence in investment and optimism in the field.
-This webinar provides an opportunity to hear from three leading experts at the forefront of developing these potentially curative therapies:
+This On Demand Webinar provides an opportunity to hear from three leading experts at the forefront of developing these potentially curative therapies:

 - Dr Sven Kili, VP and Head of Cell & Gene Therapy Development, GSK, UK